erin2722/usau-scraper/README.md

 ### Features (MVP)

+[x] A function that, given a team name, returns basic information about them.
-- A function that, given a team name, returns their schedule and record.
+[x] A function that, given a team name, returns their schedule and record.
-- A function that, given a team name, returns its roster.
+[x] A function that, given a team name, returns its roster.
-- A function that, given a tournament name, returns the results of the tournament.
+[] A function that, given a tournament name, returns the results of the tournament.

 ### Additional features

-- A function that, given a college division, returns the current standings of that division.
+[] A function that, given a college division, returns the current standings of that division.
-- An additional plugin to ultiworld to show current top 25 teams.
+[] An additional plugin to ultiworld to show current top 25 teams.
-- An additional plugin to ultiworld to show recent articles given a team name or college division.
+[] An additional plugin to ultiworld to show recent articles given a team name or college division.
-- More features tbd!
+[] More features tbd!

 ### Possible Applications